jianghaojun/CondenseNetV2/README.md

 Our work is inspired by [CondenseNet: An Efficient DenseNet using Learned Group Convolutions](https://arxiv.org/abs/1711.09224) and we use the code in the official repository of [CondenseNet](https://github.com/ShichenLiu/CondenseNet).

-Thanks to Ross Wightman for building a powerful [Pytorch Image Models](https://github.com/rwightman/pytorch-image-models) repository.
+Thanks to Ross Wightman for building a powerful [Pytorch Image Models](https://github.com/rwightman/pytorch-image-models) repository, our training code is forked from his repository.